Groups of F-Type: Essential Representations and Algebraic Consequences

 \begin{prop}Let $G$ be a finitely generated group.
 Then $G$ admits an essentially faithful representation if and only if $G$ is virtually torsion-free. \end{prop}

-\begin{proof}Suppose $G$ is finitely generated, and $\rho\colon G\to \text{Linear Group}$ is an essentially faithful representation.
-Since $G$ is finitely generated $\rho(G)$ is a finitely generated linear group.
+\begin{proof}Suppose $G$ is finitely generated and $\rho\colon G\to \text{Linear Group}$ is an essentially faithful representation.
+Since $G$ is finitely generated, $\rho(G)$ is a finitely generated linear group.
 From a result of Selberg, see \cite{200}, $\rho(G)$ is then virtually torsion-free.
 Let $H$ be a torsion-free normal subgroup of $\rho(G)$ of finite index and let $H^\ast$ be the pullback of $H$ in $G$. $H^\ast$ has finite index in $G$.

 If $g\neq 1$ has finite order then $\rho(g)$ has exactly the same order since $\rho$ has torsion-free kernel.
 Therefore $g$ cannot be in $H^\ast$ since its image would then be an element of finite order in the torsion-free group $H$.
-Therefore $H^\ast$ must be torsion-free and $G$ is virtually torsion-free.
+Thus $H^\ast$ must be torsion-free and $G$ is virtually torsion-free.

 Conversely, suppose $G$ is virtually torsion-free.
 Let $H$ be a torsion-free subgroup of $G$ of finite index.
 The intersection of the conjugates of $H$ in $G$ is a normal subgroup of finite index.
 Hence, $G$ must contain a torsion-free normal subgroup $H^\ast$ of finite index.
 Choose a faithful finite-dimensional representation $\rho^\ast$ of the finite group $G/H^\ast$.
 The composition of this with the natural homomorphism from $G$ to $G/H^\ast$ will give the desired representation. \end{proof}